 If using red grapes, especially concord grapes, be careful as the juice can stain your clothes.
 The skin of the concord grapes give your juice a very deep and vibrant color compared to red globe.

-Because you are juicing the fruit yourself and are not adding a lot of preservatives or sugar, homemade grape juice will last 5-7 days after making it in the refrigerator.
+TO STORE: Homemade grape juice will last 5-7 days after making it in the refrigerator.
 Like other juices, keep it chilled in the refrigerator in an airtight jar or pitcher.
-You can also freeze homemade grape juice in plastic freezer safe bags or in popsicle forms.

 If you have a lot of grapes and want to save them for later, they can easily be frozen.
 They will last up to six months in the freezer.
 Use them in smoothies or thaw them to make homemade grape juice.
 Kids love eating frozen grapes, especially during hot summer months.